akuity/kargo/docs/docs/15-concepts.md

 ## What is a `stage`?

+When you hear the term “environment”, what you envision will depend significantly on your perspective.
 To eliminate confusion, Kargo avoids the term "environment" altogether in favor of something more precise: _stage_.
 The important feature of a _stage_ is that its name ("test" or "prod," for instance) denotes an application instance's _purpose_ and not its _location_.
 [This blog post](https://akuity.io/blog/kargo-stage-not-environment/) discusses the rationale behind this.

 The progression of new materials from stage-to-stage can be fully automated or manually triggered, as called for by your use cases or preferences.